 The Simple Dollar team has used Slack for quick questions and answers.
 Though it’s not the most intuitive app from the get-go, it allows for easy filtering and searching that make finding what you need a snap.
 You can create channels for just about any conversation theme: particular projects or clients, general water cooler chat, or whatever else works best for your small business.

 Notifications are easily customized, which is useful for when you want to stay in the loop yet filter out unnecessary noise.
 The best part is that basic Slack is free for an unlimited number of users.
-More advanced features, including unlimited searches and app integration, start at $6.97 per user per month.
+More advanced features, including unlimited searches and app integration, start at $6.67 per user billed annually, or $8 per user billed monthly.

 Stride has a shorter learning curve than Slack, and it’s certainly cheaper — you can use the basic service for free, or pay just $3 per user per month if you want features such as video sharing and screen sharing.